ratdoux/easyreading/README.md

-How to install this shit :
+How to install this :
 (works if you're using any chromium based browser)

 1. Go to extensions